Warsaw Vodka Factory "Koneser"

 Warsaw Vodka Factory "Koneser" (Polish: Warszawska Wytwórnia Wódek "Koneser") is a factory complex of neo-Gothic buildings from the late nineteenth century located in Praga, the historical borough of Warsaw.

 Location

-The factory complex covers the area of approximately 50000 m2 and is surrounded by Ząbkowska, Nieporęcką, Białostocka and Markowska street from all sides.
+The factory complex covers the area of approximately 50000 m2 and is surrounded by Ząbkowska, Nieporęcka, Białostocka and Markowska street from all sides.
 Warsaw Vodka Factory "Koneser" has been established in place of the Szmulowizna Farm District, in the heart of the so-called Old Praga.

 Architecture

 The factory is a peculiar instance of European industrial architecture from the late 19th and early twentieth century.
 The red-brick buildings represent the Gothic style – narrow windows, characteristic of that age cornices, perpendicular towers and rib-vault ceilings.
 The main gate from the Ząbkowska street is of particular beauty.
 The architectural design is attributed to L. Lewadowski and K. Loeweg.
 Many of the buildings belonging to the Koneser complex survived the Second World War.